Diplomatic tour by Ukraine’s Zelenskyy highlights Putin’s stark isolation

 The first flight that landed Friday in Georgia was met with protests, and the country’s pro-Western president has decried the move as a provocation.

-Zelenskyy’s ongoing world tour, in the meantime, can be seen as a success on many levels.
+Zelenskyy’s ongoing world tour can be seen as a success on many levels.

+Invitations from other world leaders is a sign they think Ukraine is “going to come out of the war in good shape,” said Phillips P. O’Brien, professor of strategic studies at the University of St. Andrews in Scotland.

+Otherwise, “it simply wouldn’t be happening,” he said.
+“No one would want to be around a leader they think is going to be defeated and a country that’s going to collapse.”

 European leaders promised him an arsenal of missiles, tanks and drones, and even though no commitment has been made on fighter jets – something Kyiv has wanted for months – a conversation about finding ways to do it has begun.